 This easy slow cooker chicken recipe starts with bone-in, skin-on chicken thighs.
 The chicken skin is cooked just until slightly crispy and browned.
-Doctoring up storebought BBQ sauce with vinegar, Worcestershire sauce, brown sugar, and garlic powder brings a simply flavored sauce to a new level.
+Doctoring up store-bought BBQ sauce with vinegar, Worcestershire sauce, brown sugar, and garlic powder brings a flavored sauce to a new level.

 Whether you do not feel like grilling or want an easy weeknight meal, this slow-cooker chicken thigh recipe is just what you need.
-This recipe provides the easiest and best BBQ chicken to cook in a crock pot.
+This recipe provides the easiest and best BBQ chicken cooked in a crockpot.
 The sauce is sweet and tangy, making it utterly addictive to eat.

 Jump to: